ddpbsd/ossec-documentation/manual/agentless.rst

 These hosts must also be defined in the `ossec.conf` to define which checks are performed on them.

+More information can be found in the `ossec.conf` configuration documentation.
+The agentless_ section provides details.

 The default checks bundled in OSSEC are:

 .. code-block:: console